 When you get to the heart of your home's electrical system and discover how many wires, devices, and boxes are used in your home, it's simply shocking.
 There are many hundreds of feet of electrical wiring, not to mention the vast number of switches, outlets, and appliances connected to them.
-Speaking of these, you'll be shocked as to what each of these is and how easy it is to do these electrical projects yourself!
-I've listed a library of informative articles to help you along.
+Learn what each component is and how easy it is to do some electrical projects yourself.

 01 of 03

 Once the electrical wiring leaves your electrical panel via circuit breakers or fuses, it flows to lighting via switches.
 They control the lighting, turning it either on or off and even dimming it.
 It can be from one or many locations. these articles will guide you through installations, choosing the right fixtures and light bulbs, and choosing the right switch for the job: